Playstation 2 Programming

 Posted: March 16, 2006

 11 years ago I playing around with PS2DEV writing Playstation 2 programs in C. Recently I added to naken_asm the full Playstation 2 Emotion Engine MIPS R5900 and vector unit instruction sets.
 I've been writing some sample programs in assembly and dropping them in the git repo in the /samples/playstation2/ directory.
 I figured I'd document what I'm doing incase I need to look at it later or maybe it could help others learn Playstation 2 programming.
 I've also added some macros and definitions to naken_asm that might make life easier.
 I left all the old PS2DEV programs at the bottom of this page.

 Below is rotation.asm from the samples directory running.
 The rotations and 3D projections are done with the VU1 vector unit.
 Further down on this page is an explanation on how I got this working.

 Most of the information I used for learning to write these sample programs came from http://lukasz.dk/.
 Lukasz has links to serval old Playstation 2 demos including Duke's 3stars.asm demo.
 I used code from the 3stars.asm demo to figure out how to get the Playstation 2 video initialization working.

-There are also several PDFs that are also important which can be found at http://hwdocs.webs.com/ps2.
+There are also several PDFs that are also important which can be found at https://hwdocs.webs.com/ps2 (appears to be gone).
 These PDFs document the R5900 instruction set, the vector units instruction set, DMA, and Graphic Synthesizer (GS) modules.
 Sony released these PDF's with the Playstation 2 Linux kit (which I got with my PS2).

 The main CPU of the Emotion Engine is a R5900 MIPS instruction set with 128 bit wide registers.
 As pointers they are typically used as 32 bit, for math (shifts, adds, logic, etc) they can be used as 64 bit, and for load / store they can be used to move 128 bit data around or as in the R5900 vector unit as 128 bit vector registers.
 Note the R5900 has its own vector instructions that are completely different than the VU0 and VU1 vector unit instruction sets.
 In some ways the R5900 vector instructions are more generic and more useful.